Comfortable Hyperextension Brace Features

 Details on the Hyper X Plus TLSO Jewett Brace

-This back brace for stress fractures and the compression fractures they can lead to limits forward bending of one’s trunk, which prevents additional damage from occurring and eases pain.
+This back brace for stress fractures and the compression fractures they can lead to limits forward bending of one’s trunk, which prevents additional damage from occurring and eases the pain.
 Following are more details about this kyphosis back brace for adults.

 - Jewett thoracic / lumbar back brace controls sagittal and frontal movement of these areas of the spine